rwblokzijl/Msc-thesis-EuroToken/thesis.md

 their essentials.
 Fourth, people are tightly coupled to their banks.
 While having multiple bank accounts is possible, a lack of standardisation and interoperability makes people easily dependent on their one bank and its features.
-Finally fifth, with banks at the helm of all transactions innovation is limited to those who have most to lose from any form of change.
+Finally fifth, with banks at the helm of all transactions, innovation is limited to those who have most to lose from any form of change.

 With the rise of e-commerce, methods of payment that allow the user to transact